 2010-2014 Ford Mustang coupe

 In brief: This Crutchfield Research Garage article gives you an overview of your Mustang's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your Ford.
+We'll tell you all about:

 Overview of the Ford Mustang

 In 2010, Ford gave its wildly popular fifth-generation Mustang coupe a thorough mid-cycle freshening.
 The revamped ponycar boasted subtle styling tweaks, increased horsepower, and improved fuel economy.